Central Tanami Project Joint Venture (Tanami Gold 50%)

 Western Dolerite Drill Hole Plan

-Results for all holes have now been received yielding a series of significant intercepts based on a 1.00 g/t gold cut-off level including:
+Results for the initial campaign yielded a series of significant intercepts based on a 1.00 g/t gold cut-off level including:

 • 2.02 metres @ 4.85 g/t gold from 396.98 metres in NJDD0002;